 Ship Collision

 In maritime law, ship collision is generally defined as the impact of two vessels with one another, the impact of one vessel with the appurtenances of another vessel, or a severe impact of a vessel with quay walls, piers, columns, or bridges.
-In a broader sense, collision refers to any form of impact that may occur between two or more vessels, or as a result of contact with maritime installations, navigation aids such as buoys, floating markers, lighthouses, artificial islands, or port facilities, including wharves and terminals.

-For a collision to occur, it is not necessary that the hulls of two vessels come into direct contact.
+For a collision to occur, the hulls of two vessels don’t need to come into direct contact.
 A collision is also deemed to have occurred when a vessel strikes the equipment or accessories of another vessel, such as anchor chains or fishing nets.
 Furthermore, considering the legal definition of a vessel, a collision may also occur when a vessel strikes a floating object that is not legally classified as a ship, such as a floating crane or a damaged, sunken, or partially submerged vessel.
-Such a vessel may have become lost as a result of storms, collision, or violent impact with underwater objects.
+Such a vessel may have become lost due to storms, collisions, or violent impacts with underwater objects.

 Financial Liability Limitations in Maritime Collisions